-- [29] In addition, IMC argues that requiring a second person to address a patent submitted before, but added to the register after, the second person filed its drug submission would not cause any prejudice second persons can always change or update their submissions to address those patents. - B. The Minister's Decision was not Unreasonable - [30] I do not agree with Serono's and IMC's characterization of the Minister's decision.
-The decision was not unreasonable in the context of the Regulations, the case law, and the facts. - I agree with Serono's and IMC's description of the basic purposes of the Regulations and the balance they seek to achieve between first and second persons.
-However, I disagree that these factors point to an interpretation of the Regulations that would require the Minister to add patents to the register immediately upon submission, or after a preliminary review by staff, or that would require second persons to address patents that have not yet been added to the register.
-The Minister does not have a discretion to delay adding patents to the register, but the Minister does exercise discretion in determining whether patents are eligible for listing.

-- [32] To interpret the Regulations in the manner urged by Serono and IMC, one would have to read certain provisions in isolation; that is not a reasonable approach to interpreting the Regulations.
-For example, the opening words of subsection 3(2) say that the Minister must "maintain a register of patents that have been submitted for addition to the register..."
+- C. The Minister's Decision Was Not Unreasonable - [38] I do not agree with Bayer's characterization of the Minister's decision.
+The decision was not unreasonable in the context of the Regulations, the case law, and the facts. - [39] I agree with Bayer's description of the basic purposes of the Regulations and the balance they seek to achieve between first and second persons.
+However, I disagree that these factors point to an interpretation of the Regulations that would require the Minister to add patents to the register immediately upon submission, or that would require second persons to address patents that have not yet been added to the register.
+The Minister does not have a discretion to delay adding patents to the register, but the Minister does exercise discretion in determining whether patents are eligible for listing. - [40] To interpret the Regulations in the manner urged by Bayer, one would have to read certain provisions in isolation; that is not a reasonable approach to interpreting the Regulations.
+For example, the opening words of s 3(2) say that the Minister must "maintain a register of patents that have been submitted for addition to the register..."
 On its own, this passage seems to require the Minister to maintain a register of submitted patents.
 If that were so, second persons would have to address patents submitted by first persons, not just those actually added to the register.
-Indeed, this interpretation is reinforced if one reads another provision in isolation, subsection 5(1).
+Indeed, this interpretation is reinforced if one reads another provision in isolation, s 5(1).
 It states, in effect, that a second person must address patents that have been submitted by a first person.
 If the Regulations said no more, one might reasonably conclude that patents are added to the register when submitted, and that second persons must address those patents.
-But the Regulations do say more. - [33] According to the Regulations, read as a whole, the patent register contains those patents the Minister has determined to be eligible for addition.
+But the Regulations do say more.

+- [41] According to the Regulations, read as a whole, the patent register contains those patents the Minister has determined to be eligible for addition.
 Patents are not added to the register immediately upon submission.
-In particular, reading the opening words of subsection 3(2) along with the ensuing paragraphs ((a) and (b)), the Regulations require the Minister to "maintain a register of patents that have been submitted for addition to the register" by adding them to the register if they meet the eligibility requirements, and by refusing to add them if they are ineligible. - [34] Similarly, reading subsection 5(1) along with the ensuing subsections, second persons must address patents that have been submitted by a first person by setting out statements and allegations in its NOA with respect to each relevant patent included on the register (s 5(2.1)).
-Second persons need not address patents that get added to the register later (s 5(4)(a)).

-- [35] To read the Regulations in the limited way Serono and IMC urge me to do would be unreasonable because it would overlook the language in these other provisions that provide additional information and context for the provisions on which they rely. - [36] The Minister reasonably relied on the 2006 RIAS in support of this interpretation of the Regulations.
+In particular, reading the opening words of s 3(2) along with the ensuing paragraphs ((a) and (b)), the Regulations require the Minister to "maintain a register of patents that have been submitted for addition to the register" by adding them to the register if they meet the eligibility requirements, and by refusing to add them if they are ineligible. - [42] Similarly, reading s 5(1) along with the ensuing subsections, second persons must address patents that have been submitted by a first person by setting out statements and allegations in its NOA with respect to each relevant patent included on the register (s 5(2.1)).
+Second persons need not address patents that get added to the register later (s 5(4)(a)). - [43] To read the Regulations in the limited way Bayer urges me to do would be unreasonable because it would overlook the language in these other provisions that provide additional information and context for the provisions on which they rely. - [44] The Minister reasonably relied on the 2006 RIAS in support of this interpretation of the Regulations.
 According to the RIAS, the intention of the Regulations is to require second persons to address patents that have been found to be eligible and added to the register, not those that have merely been submitted: